Ornithology

 A complete 'hop' of a treecreeper climbing upwards on a vertical trunk.
 The sequence is from lower left to upper right.

-Birds adapted for climbing, like woodpeckers and treecreepers, have sharply recurved claws and toes, sometimes relatively long, that can be spread apart to help firmly grip the substrate (typically tree bark).
+Birds adapted for climbing, like woodpeckers and treecreepers, have sharply recurved claws (see figure above) and toes, sometimes relatively long, that can be spread apart to help firmly grip the substrate (typically tree bark).
 Other adaptations for climbing differ with foraging habits.
 Climbers that typically move up trees, like woodpeckers (Picidae) and treecreepers (Certhidae), have relatively short legs (particularly the tibotarsus) that keep their center of mass close to the substrate and a long, stiff tail that provides support against the force of gravity.
 As woodpeckers and treecreepers move up a tree, they ‘hop’ upward and inward (to counteract the force of gravity that tends to pull them away from a vertical tree trunk), moving both feet in unison.
 Tail support provides two advantages: (1) the long tail creates a long baseline between the points of attachment (feet and tail) and, the longer this baseline, the smaller the horizontal force between feet and bark against which the bird must work when pulling itself towards the trunk when hopping upward, and (2), when not moving, the tail, rather than the leg muscles, supports part or all of the bird’s weight (Norberg 1981).

 Climbing birds that use their tail for support almost always move upwards when foraging.
 Foraging woodpeckers and treecreepers approaching the top of one tree, typically fly downward to a lower position on another tree then again climb upwards and, when approaching the top, repeat the process.
 Not only does such a foraging strategy make sense energetically (because flying downward is less costly), but attempting to move downward when foraging would create at least three problems (Norberg 1981): (1) difficulty in seeing where to grasp the bark after a hop, (2) the stiff tail could get caught on the irregular surface of the bark, and (3) potential prey would be alerted to the presence of a possible predator before the bird could get in a position to capture them.